bitrise-io/devcenter/_articles/en/reviews/getting-started-with-expo-apps-draft.md

 ### Native dependencies

-Install missing Android SDK components Step installs the missing native dependencies for your Android project - luckily this steps is by default included in your deploy workflow.
+The **Install missing Android SDK components** Step installs the missing native dependencies for your Android project.
+This Step is by default included in your deploy workflow.

-If you've been using the ExpoKit to develop your app, the Run CocoaPods install Step automatically gets added to to your deploy workflow to take care of any missing iOS dependencies.
+If you've been using the ExpoKit to develop your app, the **Run CocoaPods install** Step automatically is added to your deploy workflow to take care of any missing iOS dependencies.

 ## Testing your app

-You can use React Native’s built in testing method, called jest to perform unit tests.
+You can use React Native’s built in testing method, called jest, to perform unit tests.

 1. Add another Run nmp command step to your workflow right after the first **Run npm command** Step.
 2. Type test in the npm command with arguments to run input field.